 “It is very important to understand that emotional intelligence is not the opposite of intelligence, it is not the triumph of heart over head – it is the unique intersection of both.”

 Emotional Intelligence is so important for personal and professional fulfillment.
 It builds stronger relationships, creates success at work, and achieve career and personal goals.
 Emotional Intelligence or EQ is the capacity to understand and manage emotions in a positive way to relieve stress, communicate effectively, overcome challenges, and defuse conflicts.
 It impacts different aspects of everyone’s daily life; such as behaving and interacting with others.

-The modern workplace is characterized by open communication, teamwork, and a mutual respect among employees and their supervisors.
+The modern workplace is characterized by open communication, teamwork, and mutual respect among employees and their supervisors.
 Emotional intelligence bears an important impact on the self-development of managers and leadership qualities.
 This impacts visible positive relations and gaining the emotional commitment of employees.

 “Know Thyself.” – socrates

 Self-awareness is the ability to recognize, and understanding your own emotions.
 The key to cultivating self-awareness is by recognizing your emotions it affects thoughts, behaviors, and decisions.

 How to improve Self-awareness

 - Practice noticing how you feel throughout the day and the source of your emotions.

 - Consider how negative emotions impact people around you.